Tax Deductions and Homeschooling

 There are now three states which have tax credits for homeschooling: Illinois, Minnesota and beginning with 2009 tax year, Louisiana.

 This Illinois document provides home schools the requirements for qualified education expenses.
-This statute allows an income tax deduction for educational expenses paid during the tax year by a taxpayer for home-schooling children.
-The deduction is for 50 percent of the actual qualified educational expenses paid for the home-schooling per dependent, limited to $5,000.
+Educational Expenses for Home-Schooled Children – R.S.
+47:297.11 provides a deduction for educational expenses paid during the tax year for home-schooling your dependent child.
+In order to qualify for the deduction, you must be approved by the State Board of Elementary and Secondary Education (BESE) for home-schooling.
+The deduction is equal to 50 percent of the actual qualified educational expenses paid for the home-schooling per dependent, limited to $5,000.
 Qualified educational expenses include amounts paid for the purchase of textbooks and curricula necessary for home-schooling.
-The total amount of the deduction may not exceed the taxpayer’s total taxable income.

 Qualifying Home School Expenses for K-12 Education Subtraction and Credit in Minnesota